sytlos/fitz-bundle/README.md

 Go to this page `http://localhost/fitz/install`

 - Choose the bundles you want to install then press the `Install` button.
 - Open a terminal and run the following command `bin/console fitz:install`

+Contributing
+=
+If you want to add a bundle to the catalog, please open [an issue](https://github.com/hugosoltys/fitz-bundle/issues).